 7.3.1 Calibration

-7.3.1.1 At least once daily, the analyst shall use the telescope ocular (or Bertrand lens, for some microscopes) supplied by the manufacturer to ensure that the phase rings (annular diaphragm and phase-shifting elements) are concentric.
+7.3.1.1 Daily, the analyst shall use the telescope ocular (or Bertrand lens, for some microscopes) supplied by the manufacturer to ensure that the phase rings (annular diaphragm and phase-shifting elements) are concentric.

 7.3.1.2 The phase-shift detection limit of the microscope shall be checked monthly or the next usage (whichever is less often), or after modification or relocation using a phase-contrast test slide for each analyst/microscope combination.